 The RCSA process when done in this manner has the following advantages:

 - It aligns risk management perfectly with business objectives and ultimately strategy

 - It helps embed risk management as part of the normal business process

 - It overcomes the view that risk management is opposed and works against the achievement of objectives

 - It is more engaging with the business as it focusses on the achievement of objectives which is the man focus of business.

-Join our live webinar on risk assessment
+Watch our webinar on risk assessment

 Learn more about Inherent, Residual and Targeted Risks and how you can leverage each one to add value to your risk management framework.
 We'll also be sharing some professional hacks for overcoming common issues with using Inherent Risk.
 Click on the image below to register: